-VFS Global Introduces Japan Visa Services For UAE Residents
+VFS Global introduces Japan visa services for UAE residents

-Japan Visa Application Centres operational in Abu Dhabi and Dubai from 1 August 2024.
+(MENAFN- VFS Global) • Japan Visa Application Centres operational in Abu Dhabi and Dubai from 1 August 2024

 VFS Global, in association with the Embassy of Japan in the UAE and Consulate-General of Japan in Dubai, has opened Japan Visa Application Centres in Abu Dhabi and Dubai on 1 August 2024.
 Mr. IMANISHI Jun, Consul General of Japan to Dubai and the Northern Emirates inaugurated the Visa Application Centre in Dubai.